Ingredients. (Makes 16)

 Pre-heat the oven to 200C/ 180C Fan/ Gas Mark 6.

 Prepare a 23 cm square baking tin by greasing all over with a little butter.
-Line with a wide strip of baking paper, leaving two tails, one at either end, to help lift the brownie out of the tin.
+Line with a wide strip of baking paper, viagra 40mg leaving two tails, website like this one at either end, to help lift the brownie out of the tin.

 Break the chocolate into squares and put in a heatproof bowl along with the butter.
 Set over a pan of barely simmering water and allow to melt, stirring to mix as it does so.